Benchmarking quantum logic operations relative to thresholds for fault tolerance: Results

 Fig.~\ref{fig:figure5}b shows the wildcard error and the diamond norm error for all of the gates in our gate set and SPAM, for $N=0,10,100$ (we omit the $N=1$ data due to its systematic inconsistency with a Markovian error model; see Model Selection and Methods).
 Without RC ($N=0$), we observe diamond norm errors as large as $\epsilon_\diamond \approx 0.07$, with up to $0.01$ additional non-Markovian error.
 For $N=10$ randomizations, the wildcard errors are still significant, but they are much smaller in magnitude than $N=0$ \emph{and} they are a small fraction of the diamond norm error rates.
 By $N=100$ randomizations, the wildcard errors are negligible --- in absolute terms and as a fraction of $\epsilon_{\diamond}$ --- contributing at most 0.0012 additional error per gate.
 This indicates that the S model accurately captures almost all of the $N=100$ data (note that in this case the wildcard error quantifies the combined contribution of both non-Markovian errors and all non-S Markovian errors).
 Because $w_G \ll \epsilon_\diamond \; \forall \; G \in \mathbb{G} $ for all $N$, we consider all of our models trustworthy, even for $N=0$.
 We additionally note that RC significantly improves both the wildcard error and worst-case error rate for SPAM, which is the sum of the trace distance for the state-preparation and the diamond norm for the positive operator-valued measure.
+However, even in the $N=100$ case, the SPAM error rate remains around $\sim 4\%$, well above the $1\%$ surface code threshold; these errors are equally as important as gate errors in the context of fault-tolerant QEC, and will need to be dramatically improved for achievable QEC in the future.

 The $N=100$ data was gathered over a period of over 40 hours, and no re-calibration of gates was performed during the experiment.
 Therefore, the negligible amount of unmodeled error speaks to the robustness of RC to the inevitable drift in gate and qubit parameters during this time period.
 While RC was not designed to specifically target non-Markovian errors, its apparent robustness to both non-Markovian errors and correlated errors is promising for future large-scale fault-tolerant applications.